What is a private app, and how do I distribute it in app stores?

 Tip: Thoroughly check your app for bugs, non-compliance with app store requirements, inaccurate or missing information, and bad UI before submitting your request for unlisted/private distribution.

 Apple’s App Store offers three options for distributing your app privately.
-They are each suitable for specific use cases and come at various costs, user limits, and functionalities.
+They’re each suitable for specific use cases and come at various costs, user limits, and functionalities.
 Let’s explore what they are and how they can help you.

 Unlisted app distribution on the Apple App Store allows you to release apps not meant for public distribution by making them discoverable only through a direct link.

-These apps do not appear in any App Store categories, recommendations, charts, search results, or other listings.
+These apps don’t appear in any App Store categories, recommendations, charts, search results, or other listings.
 However, your users can access them through Apple Business Manager and Apple School Manager, making them ideal for specific audiences including your employees, partners, or participants in research studies.

 With Apple’s custom apps distribution, you can securely distribute your apps to partners, clients, and internal employees.